-- 5.2.3 Where applicable, the unit of certification provides support to smallholders to promote legality of FFB production. - 5.2.4 (C) Evidence exists that the unit of certification trains Scheme Smallholders on pesticide handling. - 5.2.5 The unit of certification regularly reviews and publicly reports on the progress of the smallholder support programme.
+Criteria Indicator ToC Outcomes 5.2 The unit of certification supports improved livelihoods of smallholders 5.2.3 Where applicable, the unit of certification provides support to smallholders to promote legality of FFB production.
+Inclusive access to benefits and their inclusion in sustainable palm oil value chains.
+(Continued) 5.2.4 (C) Evidence exists that the unit of certification trains Scheme Smallholders on pesticide handling. () 5.2.5 The unit of certification regularly reviews and publicly reports on the progress of the smallholder support programme.